The Big C (TV series): Plot

 Cathy Jamison (Laura Linney), a high school teacher in Minneapolis, is diagnosed with melanoma.
 She withholds the diagnosis from her husband Paul (Oliver Platt), homeless brother Sean (John Benjamin Hickey), and son Adam (Gabriel Basso).
 This news, coinciding with the beginning of summer, inspires Cathy to get a pool built in her backyard.
 Her cranky neighbor Marlene (Phyllis Somerville) opposes the project but ultimately begins to bond with Cathy and becomes the first person to learn about her cancer.
 Cathy also begins exhibiting increasingly odd behavior in reaction to her cancer, such as emptying out her retirement fund and burning the couch she's always hated.
 Meanwhile, Paul and Cathy remain separated over an incident that occurred prior to the start of the series.
 Cathy begins an extramarital affair with a painter at the high school (Idris Elba).
 Paul witnesses the two of them together and asks for a divorce; Cathy, in turn, ends the tryst and informs Paul that she has cancer.
 Paul begins to understand what Cathy's been going through, moves back in and pledges to assist her with her disease.
 Marlene, who has been succumbing to Alzheimer's, dies by suicide after inadvertently putting Adam in harm's way.
 Her death inspires Cathy to begin seeking treatment, something she was initially opposed to.

 In the fall, Cathy begins a clinical trial run by the highly renowned Dr. Atticus Sherman (Alan Alda).
 By this point, Cathy's friends and family are all aware of her diagnosis and provide her with support; financially, however, the Jamisons are struggling to foot the bill for Cathy's treatment.
 After Paul is fired from his job, he accepts a demeaning position at an electronics store solely for the insurance benefits.
 Meanwhile, Cathy befriends Lee (Hugh Dancy), a fellow patient in Dr. Sherman's trial.
 The two become close over their shared experience and Lee becomes a close friend of the Jamisons.
 Cathy begins experiencing symptoms of the drugs in the clinical trial, a sign that the treatment is working; Lee does not fare as well and announces that he plans on quitting treatment altogether.
-Lee dies shortly after and Cathy plans on running the Minneapolis New Years Eve marathon in his honor.
+Lee dies shortly after and Cathy plans on running the Minneapolis New Year's Eve marathon in his honor.
 Meanwhile, the stress of providing for the family leads Paul to become increasingly reliant on cocaine.
 With insurance bills mounting, Paul crashes the agency's holiday party and has a heart attack.
 Although he is pronounced dead for several minutes, he ultimately survives.